-Inside: Here is a recipe for the best crockpot apple butter to make with your kids.
-Delicious, nutritious and easy to make—perfect on toast or ice cream.
+Inside: Here is a recipe for the best crockpot apple butter to make with your kids and grandkids.
+Delicious, nutritious, and easy to make—perfect on toast or ice cream.

-Have you ever made apple butter or applesauce with your kids?
+Have you ever made apple butter or applesauce with your kids or grandkids?
 It’s incredibly easy and the crockpot does most of the work.